-Let's be honest: Apart from some of the very weird ones showcased on this site (like this naughty one in Iceland), museums can be boring.
+Let's be honest, sometimes museums can be boring.
 Particularly if you think of the entire world as a living museum, the idea of unnecessarily spending the day within four walls negates traveling at all, at least to destinations boring enough that museums can be considered a highlight there.

 Itchiku Kubota: A Life's Work

-A celebration of the kimono as a work of art, the Itchiku Kubota Museum presents Kubota's most prized kimonos in a manner that requires neither an understanding of Tsujigahana or even the significance of the kimono in Japanese culture to enjoy them.
-From long rows of kimonos whose contiguous designs combine to create panoramic portraits to individual garments bearing images of Japanese symbolism like nearby Mt.
-Fuji, a visit to Itchiku Kubota Museum elicits immediate fascination from anyone who sets foot inside, even (and perhaps especially) if you don't usually like museums.
+A celebration of the kimono as a work of art, the Itchiku Kubota Museum presents Kubota's most prized kimonos in a manner that requires neither an understanding of Tsujigahana or even the significance of the kimono in Japanese culture to enjoy the garments.
+From long rows of kimonos whose contiguous designs combine to create panoramic portraits, to individual garments bearing images of Japanese symbolism and landmarks like the nearby Mount Fuji, a visit to Itchiku Kubota Museum elicits immediate fascination from anyone who sets foot inside, even (and perhaps especially) if you don't usually like museums.

 The Artist's Workshop Tea Garden